ultravideo/uvgRTP/BUILDING.md

 # Building

-There are several ways to build kvzRTP: GNU make, CMake, QtCreator or Visual Studio
+There are several ways to build uvgRTP: GNU make, CMake, QtCreator or Visual Studio

-NB: kvzRTP must be built with a 64-bit compiler!
+NB: uvgRTP must be built with a 64-bit compiler!

 ## Dependencies

-The only dependency vanilla kvzRTP has is pthreads
+The only dependency vanilla uvgRTP has is pthreads

 ## Visual Studio

-Open kvzRTP.sln in Visual Studio and build the library
+Open uvgRTP.sln in Visual Studio and build the library

 ## Qt Creator

-Open kvzrtp.pro in Qt Creator and build the library
+Open uvgrtp.pro in Qt Creator and build the library

 ## CMake + Ninja